fbpx

 Avoidance motivation and stress

-Our brains aren’t just pumping molecules of emotion to help us seek and repeat good things.
-Another process motivates us to avoid bad things as well.
-When our stress response system alerts us to danger, it triggers our freeze, fight or flight response (we can add congregate and collapse to this list as well).
-This system hijacks the thinking brain and floods the body with adrenaline so that we can focus on the threat, respond quickly, and get towards safety.
-This is some helpful motivation!
-It has kept us human beings alive for a long time.
+Approach motivation is only one part of the story.
+Our brains aren’t just pumping molecules of emotion to help us seek out good things.
+Our bodies are built to help us avoid bad things as well.
+When we feel threatened or unsafe, our stress response hijacks the thinking brain and floods the body with adrenaline and other chemicals so that we can focus on the threat, respond quickly, and get towards safety.
+In other words, we human beings are very motivated to avoid threats.
+This is a good thing!
+It has kept us human beings alive for a very long time.

 Make room for choice and share power.